Expansion of Major League Soccer: Montreal (2012)

-The city of Montreal had been in consideration by Major League Soccer for a club since the league's founding and planning stages in 1993.
+The city of Montreal had been in consideration by the Major League Soccer for a club since the league's founding and planning stages in 1993.
 In the fall of 2008, the Joey Saputo group was on a short list for the next round of expansion.
 On May 7, 2010, Commissioner Don Garber announced that Saputo and the Impact group (now CF Montréal) would join the league as its 19th club for the 2012 MLS season for an expansion fee of $40 million, with Stade Saputo being renovated to increase the seating capacity to around 20,000.

 Dissolution of Chivas USA (2014)

 Bookending the first growth phase of MLS was the dissolution of Chivas USA at the end of the 2014 regular season; this phase had begun with the addition of Chivas USA (along with Real Salt Lake) in 2005, and ended with Chivas USA's dissolution in 2014.
-The league bought the franchise and took over the operations from Jorge Vergara and Angélica Fuentes in February that year, leaving the league with 20 teams for the 2015 season.
+The league bought the franchise and took over the operations from Jorge Vergara and Angélica Fuentes in February that year.
 The club had suffered poor performance on the field, low attendance and a series of discrimination lawsuits against the ownership.
 Commissioner Garber cited the "brand that was targeted specifically to the Hispanic market" and the belief that "the club could coexist with the Galaxy and share the StubHub Center" as mistakes.

-Second growth phase: 2015–present
+Second growth phase: 2015–2025

 MLS began its current growth phase in 2015.
-With the 2014 contraction of the league behind them and not having added any teams since 2012, the league set off on expanding from an 18-team league in 2014, to a 29-team league in 2023.
+With the 2014 contraction of Chivas USA behind them and not having added any teams since 2012, the league set off on expanding from a 18-team league to a 30-team league by 2025.
 This phase is also marked by the significant increase in expansion fees.
-While previous five expansion teams, Montreal (2012), Portland (2011), Vancouver (2011), Philadelphia (2010) and Seattle (2009) each paid expansion fees of $30–40 million, when the second growth phase began, Orlando (2015), Atlanta (2016), Minnesota (2016) and NYC (2015) paid fees of $70–100 million, marking a stark contrast to the previous phase.
-The latest expansion team to begin play in the league, Charlotte FC, reported paid $325 million.
+While the previous five expansion teams, Montreal (2012), Portland (2011), Vancouver (2011), Philadelphia (2010) and Seattle (2009) each paid expansion fees of $30–40 million, when the second growth phase began, Orlando (2015), Atlanta (2016), Minnesota (2016) and NYC (2015) paid fees of $70–100 million, marking a stark contrast to the previous phase.
+In 2019, Charlotte FC agreed to a reported $325 million expansion fee which was topped by a $500 million fee from San Diego FC in 2023.